 each municipality so that information is up-to-date.
 Every address in the county should be in our system.
 If you find any that are missing, please contact the Land Information Office at 920-448-6295 and we will work with the addressing administrator to update the county address database.

-- Building outlines (building ‘footprints’) are NOT complete county wide; and those that are mapped may not have been updated in 15 years (especially in the City of Green Bay & Village of Suamico).
+- Building outlines (building ‘footprints’) are NOT complete county wide.
 Building outlines are mapped by the municipality on an irregular schedule; The County will collect and building outlines as they become available from these other organizations.
 Note that in most cases, we will have the address number up-to-date in our system, but the building outline may not be mapped graphically because the address map layer is separate from the building outline map layer.

 - Most of the aerial photo base maps are named with the year taken (for example, Aerials-Summer 1938).
 In years past there has been no consistent schedule as far as when flights were completed, although since 2000 we have been collecting photos at least every 5 years.

 - In the future, we hope to collect new aerial photos every 3 years.
-Our most recent flight was this year (2014) and if budgets allow our next flights will be in Spring 2017 and then again in Spring 2020.
+Our most recent flight was this year (2017) and if budgets allow our next flights will be in Spring 2020.

 - The “Landscape” base map shows terrain with a hillshade effect.
 This was created using topographic data shot from the 2010 LiDAR flight (same source as the 2010 contour overlay).
 We hope to obtain new LiDAR data in 2020 or sooner.